 online form at http://global.cmich.edu/cmuonline/proctoring/exam-appointment.aspx.
 An appointment is required for the proctoring to take place.
 All test proctoring is done in Room 321 of the Park Library.

 Visit the Writing Center (in the Library)

-For information on the CMU Writing Center and it’s satellite location on the fourth floor of the Park Library, see its homepage.
+The CMU Writing Center is located on the fourth floor of the Park Library.